sanyaade-teachings/thetaStudioReload/README.md

 ## Roadmap

 Note that the HyperReload project is under development, with ongoing changes/updates.

 Estimated stable release September 30, 2013.

+New releases are made continously.

+Downloads are available at [hyperreload.com](http://hyperreload.com).

 An Android client app is also under development (will be followed by additional platforms).